Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: Results

 \subsection{Upper limits on the gravitational wave amplitude}

 We determine frequentist $90\%$-confidence upper limits on the gravitational-wave amplitude $h_0^{90\%}(f)$ in every $0.5$ Hz band, consistent with our search results. $h_0^{90\%}(f)$ is the strain amplitude for which $90\%$ of signals drawn from our search space and with frequency in a half-Hz band centered at $f$, would have survived Stage-0.
-Since the subsequent stages have a negligible false–dismissal probability ($<0.04\%$), we take this as the upper limit consistent with the entire hierarchy of follow-ups.
+Since the subsequent stages have a negligible false–dismissal probability ($<0.04\%$\footnote{Each of the stages contributes no more than 0.01\% false dismissal, based on the distribution of the test-signal populations.}), we take this as the upper limit consistent with the entire hierarchy of follow-ups.

-Similar to previous Einstein@home directed searches \citep{Ming2019,Papa_2020midth,Ming2022,ming2024a,ming2025}, in each half-Hz band we add $200$ fake continuous-wave signals, all with the same intrinsic amplitude $h_0$, into the real detector data.
-The data with these fake signals are then processed exactly as in the original Einstein@Home search: the data is prepared with gating and line cleaning, the Stage-0 pipeline is run, and candidates are selected via the pixeling procedure.
+Similar to previous Einstein@Home directed searches \citep{Ming2019,Papa_2020midth,Ming2022,ming2024a,ming2025}, in each half-Hz band we add $200$ fake continuous-wave signals, all with the same intrinsic amplitude $h_0$, into the real detector data.
+The data with these fake signals are then processed exactly as in the original Einstein@Home search: the data are prepared with gating and line cleaning, the Stage-0 pipeline is run, and candidates are selected via the pixeling procedure.

 A fake signal is considered recovered if: (i) results in a candidate which falls within the containment region, and (ii) its detection statistic value is higher than the value measured at the same parameter-space point in the absence of the fake signal, and (iii) its detection statistic value is higher than the 5th-highest candidate value of every pixel in that half-Hz band. (iv) its detection statistic value is higher than the cut-off threshold $2 \Bar{\mathcal{F}}_\mathrm{thr}$ at the Stage-0, and (v) its detection statistic value is higher than that of any non-vetoed candidate in that half-Hz band.